Elliot Moose (TV series): Telecast and home media

-In Canada, the show was first introduced on September 6, 1999 with the final episode aired on September 20, 2000.
-Two years later, the show was premiered on PBS (as part of the Bookworm Bunch block) in the U.S.; reruns aired on Qubo from 2007 to 2010.
+In Canada, the show was first aired on September 6, 1999, with the final episode aired on September 20, 2000.

+The show was introduced in the United States through syndication on PBS, as a segment on the PBS Kids Bookworm Bunch block.
+Reruns aired on Qubo from 2007 to 2010.
 The series was released by Kids Motion Entertainment on VHS and also by KaBoom!
 Entertainment on DVD, and as of 2022, the series is now streaming on Tubi.

 Episodes

 Note: The first and last episode segments are live-action, while the second and third episode segments are animated.
+PBS airings of season 1 placed the first live-action segment after the first animated segment, and showed an animated segment from season 2 at the end of the episode.